Fridish/Charging-Stations/README.md

 This app uses data provided by [DIGG - Myndigheten för Digital Förvaltning](https://www.dataportal.se/en) (The Agency for Digital Government).

 ## Technology Stack
-This application is built using both React and Vue frameworks.
-It combines the strengths of both to deliver a dynamic and responsive user interface.
+This application is built using React + Vite.

 ## Getting Started
 ### Prerequisites